Retaining by Doing: The Role of On-Policy Data in Mitigating Forgetting: Introduction

 \section{Introduction}

 Adapting language models (LMs) to new target tasks during post-training carries the risk of eroding previously acquired capabilities---a phenomenon known as \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic,kirkpatrick2017overcoming}.
-Such forgetting has been reported to occur when training LMs to follow instructions via supervised fine-tuning (SFT) \citep{luo2023empirical, shi2024continual, wu2024continual} or aligning them with human preferences via reinforcement learning (RL) \citep{bai2022training,ouyang2022training}.
+Such forgetting has been reported to occur when training LMs to follow instructions via supervised fine-tuning (SFT) \citep{luo2023empirical, shi2024continual, wu2024continual} or aligning them with human preferences via reinforcement learning (RL) \citep{bai2022training,ouyang2022training}. \blfootnote{Code is available at: \url{https://github.com/princeton-pli/retaining-by-doing}}

 However, the understanding of how SFT and RL compare in terms of their susceptibility to forgetting remains limited.
 In this work, we systematically compare the forgetting patterns of SFT and RL in order to identify principled guidelines for mitigating forgetting in LM post-training.
 We conduct a comprehensive study across instruction following, general knowledge, and arithmetic reasoning tasks, using Qwen 2.5 \citep{yang2024qwen2_5} and Llama 3 \citep{grattafiori2024llama3} models of up to 8B scale.
 Our experiments reveal a consistent trend: SFT suffers from severe forgetting, whereas RL can achieve high target task performance without substantial forgetting (Figure~\ref{fig:gain_drop}).

 We then investigate the cause for the relative robustness of RL to forgetting.
 At first glance, it may seem at odds with conventional wisdom.
 Namely, minimizing the cross-entropy loss via SFT is equivalent to minimizing the \emph{forward KL} divergence with respect to the optimal policy, while maximizing the RL objective corresponds to minimizing the \emph{reverse KL} \citep{korbak2022distribution}.
 Conventional wisdom presumes that the \emph{mode-seeking} nature of reverse KL enables faster learning of target distributions \citep{chan2022greedification,tajwar2024suboptimal} at the cost of losing coverage of old modes, while the \emph{mode-covering} forward KL should maintain probability mass across modes.
 We reconcile this discrepancy by considering a simplified setting, where the target distribution is modeled as a mixture of two distributions: one representing the policy's prior knowledge and the other representing the target task.
 We show that, if the initial policy is uni-modal (\emph{i.e.}, has a single mode), then SFT can in fact be more robust than RL to forgetting.
 However, if the initial policy is multi-modal (\emph{i.e.}, has multiple modes), which is arguably the case for practical LMs, then mode-seeking RL leads to less forgetting than mode-covering SFT; see Figure~\ref{fig:teaser} for an illustration.